-Subparagraph 1.a: For Applicant
+Subparagraphs 1.a. through 1.s.: For Applicant

 Conclusion

 In light of all of the circumstances presented by the record in this case, it is clearly consistent with the national interest to grant Applicant national security eligibility for a security clearance.
 Eligibility for access to classified information is granted.